In our most recent Tablo firmware update (2.2.20) we have officially decoupled the settings for Recording Quality and Live TV Quality.

 Previously your Tablo OTA DVR’s Recording Quality setting affected BOTH live TV streaming and recordings.
 Now you can choose a different setting for Live TV feeds than you choose for recordings.

-We made this change primarily for users of our Tablo Cloud DVR service (currently in beta for Tablo DUAL LITE OTA DVR owners) however, there are several reasons why those using other Tablo OTA DVR models with onboard or USB-connected storage may wish to take advantage of this improved flexibility.
+We made this change primarily for users of our Tablo Cloud DVR Service (available for Tablo DUAL LITE OTA DVR owners) however, there are several reasons why those using other Tablo OTA DVR models with onboard or USB-connected storage may wish to take advantage of this improved flexibility.

 Keep reading for details…